Edward Howard, 9th Duke of Norfolk: Marriage

-On 26 November 1727 he married Mary Blount (before 1712–27 May 1773), one of the three daughters and heiresses of Edward Blount (d.1726) of Blagdon in the parish of Paignton in Devon, by his wife Anne Guise, a daughter of Sir John Guise, 2nd Baronet (c.
+On 26 November 1727 he married Mary Blount (before 1712–27 May 1773), one of the four daughters and heiresses of Edward Blount (d.1726) of Blagdon in the parish of Paignton in Devon, by his wife Annabella Guise, a daughter of Sir John Guise, 2nd Baronet (c.
 1654–1695) of Elmore in Gloucestershire.
 The Blount-Guise marriage was commemorated by the surviving heraldic overmantel above the fireplace of the great hall of Blagdon manor house.
 This shows the initials "EB" and displays the arms of Blount (Barry nebuly of six or and sable) impaling Gules, seven mascles vair 3,3,1 (Guise) above a scroll inscribed with a Latin motto Lux Tua Via Mea ("Your light is my path") with the date "1708".
 James Cook named Norfolk Island in honour of the Duchess of Norfolk in 1774, although he did not know at the time that she was already dead.
 Howard had no progeny by Mary Blount.